Philippines votes in presidential election with Marcos leading in polls

 Voting for the most part proceeded peacefully but in Manila there were reports of technical difficulties with the voting machines causing long delays that affected some 1.1 million votes, according to election watchdog Kontra Daya.

-The Commission on Elections told voters they could leave their ballots behind, but many are putting up with the wait for fear of tampering, and to ensure their votes are fed into the machine.
+The Commission on Elections told voters they might leave their ballots behind, but many are putting up with the wait for fear of tampering, and to ensure their votes are fed into the machine.
 The phrase “do not leave your ballot” trended on Twitter.

 Marcos’s main challenger is independent candidate Robredoa vocal critic of Marcos and the elder Duterte — even though she was his vice president.
 She has been the prime target of disinformation operations and lags behind Marcos by 33 points.

-Her supporters believe it could be a much closer fight, as the groundswell of volunteers for her — which includes celebrities, church workers, farmers and students — culminated in a star-studded closing rally on Saturday that drew a crowd of more than a million.
+Her supporters believe it might be a much closer fight, as the groundswell of volunteers for her — which includes celebrities, church workers, farmers and students — culminated in a star-studded closing rally on Saturday that drew a crowd of more than a million.

 In the Philippines, grass-roots campaign takes on the Marcos juggernaut